SageSalesLogix/argos-localizer/README.md

 ### Requirements
-This requires the `rkelly`, `erb` and `nokogiri` gems to be installed.
+This requires the `rkelly`, `trollop`, `erb` and `nokogiri` gems to be installed.
-These provide: A JS to Ruby parser, string templating and XML parser.
+These provide: A JS to Ruby parser, command line parser, string templating and XML parser.

 ```
 gem install rkelly
 gem install nokogiri
+gem install trollop
 ```

 (erb is typically installed by default)